 - Presenting possible solutions to the managers in case of a bottleneck

-Managing project teams effectively
+How to manage project teams effectively

 You need to motivate your team to achieve continuous improvement.
 Managers who lead their team by example and groom future leaders have a history of delivering excellent results in the industry.
-We’ll take a detailed look at the 10 most effective strategies you can use to manage your team and be a project management champion.
+We’ll take a detailed look at the 10 most effective strategies you can use to manage your team and be a project management expert.
 The strategies are:

 - Ensure balance within the team